Cha-OS/bukvik-workshop/README.md

 source: `dictionary-etymology.json`

 This flow is used to generate etymology dataset from dictionary etymology.
-After the etimology dataset is generated (with the namespace-name: `dictionary.etymology.wiktionary.deep-partial`) it can be used across the project.
+After the etymology dataset is generated (with the namespace-name: `dictionary.etymology.wiktionary.deep-partial`), it can be used across the project.
 At the moment it is used in the corpora flow: `stylistic-profile`.

 Execute the flow (`dictionary-etymology`):
 (server)